artsy/eigen/HACKS.md

 #### Explanation/Context

 Storybook does not render outside the safe area, so for `Screen` and friends, we can't really use storybook otherwise.
 With this patch, we can now render outside the safe area, by adding `parameters: { noSafeArea: true }` in the new form of stories.

+## Podfile postinstall code_signing_required = NO

+#### When can we remove this:

+Maybe we don't?
+We can try to remove it at any point, and see if it works.
+Try with newer cocoapods versions.

+#### Explanation/Context:

+This is needed because xcode 14 says that React-Core-AccessibilityResources and some other pods require a development team.
+We don't really need a dev team for these.
+Probably some future version of cocoapods will fix this.